 Your lifestyle determines your deathstyle

-It also determines the quality of your life today, and is the biggest single factor in reaching your true sporting potential, or remaining mired somewhere around ‘okay’ on your way to ‘not great’ before being forced into an early retirement from performance sport you never chose.
+It also determines the quality of your life today, and is the biggest single factor in reaching your health and sporting potential.

-The basics for max performance in sport right now and life for the short and longterm are easy.
+The basics for maximum performance in sport right now and also life for the short and longterm are easy.

-Sticking with the musical theme of today’s post we’re going to let the Clash play this one out with their final album.
+Sticking with the musical theme of today’s post we’ll let the Clash play this one out with their final album.
 The album itself was far from their finest hour, but the title was a peach: